Judith Ann Treacy van der Kaay webpage

 1.1.1.1.
 Eric Treacy (b.
 2nd June 1907, 63 Kings Road, Willesden, London d.
 13th May 1978) MBE, Bishop of Wakefield and renowned English railway photographer.
 Also known as the Railway Bishop.
 He married his wife Mary (May) Leyland Shone (1902-1985) on 16 June 1932, daughter of James Arthur Shone.
 They had no children. (see listing below).

 1.1.1.2.
-Twin sister or brother to Eric but who died a few days after birth.
+George, twin brother to Eric but who died a few days after birth.

 1.1.1.3 Mary Treacy (b. c.
 1910) wed to Dirk van der Kaay in Maracaibo, Venezuela 1938